gholdys/nbpio/README.md

 The SerialMonitor component can be opened by navigating to "Window" -> "IDE Tools" and selecting "Serial Monitor" (somewhere at the end of the list).

+Take a look at [link](nbpio-demo.mp4) nbpio-demo.mp4 file for a short demonstration.

 _Currently, the plugins have been tested only on Linux_